yumimobi/AASDK-Unity/Anti-Addiction-Unity.md

 Modify the prameters in `Assets/Plugins/Android/assets/ZplayConfig.xml` file.
 <img src='resources/android-setting.png'>

-`warning: For GameID, ChannelID, Zplay_SDK_KEY parameters in ZplayConfig.xml file, please contact PM for all of these IDs.`
+`warning: For GameID, ChannelID parameters in ZplayConfig.xml file, please contact PM for all of these IDs.`

 # 3. Integration
 ## 3.1 Create AntiAddictionSDK object